Vidya1899/Multistudent-Knowledge-distilation/README.md

-# Multi Context based-Knowledge-distilation
+## Multi Context based-Knowledge-distilation

-Among these the knowledge distillation, is a general purpose technique that at first glance is widely applicable and complements all other ways of compressing neural networks .
+# Knowledge Distillation-(S-T) Student Teacher Learning Framework
+A large (teacher) pre-trained network is used to train a smaller (student) network.
+However, different student architectures can perform better on different distributions data.
+A teacher can’t effectively distill it’s knowledge to students for all the data distribution.
+To alleviate this shortcoming, we introduce multi-student  knowledge distillation, which employs a multiple student model to bridge the gap between the data distribution and the student meta architecture.
+To the best of our knowledge we are the first group to attempt multi-student KD framework.
  The key idea is to use soft probabilities (or ‘logits’) of a larger “teacher network” to supervise a smaller “student” network, in addition to the available class labels.
 These soft probabilities reveal more information than the class labels alone, and can purportedly help the student network learn better.

 ![Knowledge distilation Strucutre](https://github.com/glthrivikram/Multistudent-Knowledge-distilation/blob/main/images/Knowledge%20distilation%20structure.png)